elugens/fireamp/troubleshooting-shadcn-ui-integration.md

 pnpm run build
 ```

-## Problem: PostCSS Configuration Issues
+## Problem: PostCSS Configuration Issues with Next.js 15+

-If you encounter errors related to PostCSS configuration when using Shadcn UI in a Turborepo:
+If you encounter errors related to PostCSS configuration when using Shadcn UI in a Turborepo with Next.js 15+:

 ### ES Modules vs CommonJS Issues

-If your project uses ES modules (`"type": "module"` in package.json) but your PostCSS config uses CommonJS syntax:
+With Next.js 15+ and React 19, ES modules are the standard.
+If your project uses ES modules (`"type": "module"` in package.json):

 #### For ES Module Projects: